This article is part of a larger series on POS Systems.

 - Remote access: Support technicians can remotely access your POS to help troubleshoot problems.

-For staff and customers using self-service kiosks, the TouchBistro system is incredibly user-friendly.
-TouchBistro is built on Apple iOS on iPads, so it looks, feels, and operates just like a smartphone.
+TouchBistro is built on iOS on iPads, so it looks, feels, and operates just like a smartphone.
 Staff tend to pick up the system almost immediately, cutting down on training time.
-Additionally, Self-order kiosks and KDS screens are intuitive with tap and swipe navigation.
+Additionally, KDS screens are intuitive with tap and swipe navigation.

-Users love this system.
+Users love TouchBistro.
 The most frequently cited benefit in user reviews is that servers and cashiers learn the system easily.
 If cutting down staff training time is important to you, then TouchBistro can really help your operation.
-Experts also find a lot to like in TouchBistro:

-- Finances Online: TouchBistro earns a rare rating of 5 out of 5 based on 22 user reviews and a 95% User Satisfaction rating.
+- Finances Online: TouchBistro earns a rare rating of 5 out of 5 based on about 20 user reviews and a 95% User Satisfaction rating.

 Users Don’t Like